skalena/api-methodology/content/basics/api-vendors/_index.en.md

  - [**Kong**](https://konghq.com/) - They are by far one of the most known API Gateways in the market.
 Kong runs on top of ***NGINX***, and it uses Lua(*a programming language created in Rio de Janeiro in Brazil*), to extend and create its plugins.
 Kong can be classified as an API Proxy.
 Actually KongHQ, the company behind Kong Community is actually delivering very interesting components, such as Kubernetes Ingress Controller and other very interesting components.
  - [**Tyk**](https://tyk.io/) - A very performatic API Gateway, API Proxy, API Analytics and Developer Portal solution, which according to our evaluation is a great solution for customers looking for a Cloud based solution.
 According to their Github sources, they are using **GoLang** to build their solutions.
  - [**WSO2**](https://www.wso2.com) - One of the most complete plataforms in API Management industry.
 They have several components out-of-the-box, such as a Key Manager for generating and validating tokens, as well powerful real-time analytics engine.
- - **Skalena** - We are working in to have our own API Gateway, this is a working in progress, that we would be announcing soon.
+ - [**nasph**](https://www.nasph.io) - A super performatic API Gateway built in Go-Lang, using several facilitators to boostrap cloud-native architectures, using Docker and/or Kuberenetes.

  ## Did not found your preferred Solution here?
 Please, if you would like to see or improve the references about the products here, please, reach us at api-methodology (a) skalena.com.